wikid24/ffxiv_mmd_tools_helper/README.md

 --------------

-#### Q: Can I get rid all these extra bones (other viera ear bones,miquote ears on a non-miqote character, unused bones that are not used by your gear, etc) that my character does not use?
+#### Q: Can I get rid all these extra bones (other viera ear bones,miquote ears on a non-miqote character, equipment attachment points that are not used, etc.) that my character does not use?

 A: Yes you can get rid of them!
 In the **Miscellaneous Tools** panel, run these two commands:
 - Flag unused bones as '_unused_'